-- programs in biochemistry, biology, biopsychology, chemistry, clinical lab science, environmental biology, mathematical physics, mathematics, sport science and leadership
+- programs in biochemistry, biology, biopsychology, chemistry, clinical lab science, engineering, environmental biology, mathematics, sport science and leadership

 - the latest scientific and mathematical techniques and methods within cross-disciplinary programs.

-- faculty in biology, chemistry, math and physics that work cooperatively to ensure each student gets the best possible education.
+- faculty in biology, chemistry, engineering, math, and physics that work cooperatively to ensure each student gets the best possible education.